Career Guidance for Grade 9: Make informed subject choices

 4. Life Orientation: This subject covers various important life skills, such as personal development, health and well-being, career guidance, and social responsibility.

-Remember, these subjects are opportunities for you to pursue your passions, expand your knowledge, and prepare for your future career.
+Remember that these subjects are opportunities for you to pursue your passions, expand your knowledge, and prepare for your future career.
 We encourage you to choose subjects that align with your interests and aspirations.

 Choose a minimum of three (3) subjects from the NSC 20-credit subjects: